Ohio Regulations – 2021

 1. Marie Gale

 The Ohio Cosmetics page says, “Subsequent inspections will be conducted on a routine, unannounced basis.”
-So I assume that event if you didn’t get inspected at the start, you could get inspected at any time.
+So I assume that in the event you didn’t get inspected at the start, you could get inspected at any time.

 are coming to the rest of the state’s?